ZX-joe/Applied-Data-Analysis-How-to-make-a-hit-moive/README.md

 # How to Make a Hit Movie

 ## Abstract
 Today, movies are basically the most popular type of art and entertainment for us.
 People go to the cinema to watch a movie or buy it on Amazon, and give reviews and ratings on it.
 But for movie makers, movies are a type of business.
-Some blockbusters like "Avater" have earned billions of dollars, while a lot of other movies are not as lucky as the highest-grossing ones.
+Some blockbusters like "Avatar" have earned billions of dollars, while a lot of other movies are not as lucky as the highest-grossing ones.
 So we may wonder how to make a hit movie.
 We will try to use data analysis to answer this question.
 From the matadata, reviews, ratings and even subtitles of movies, we would like to find factors and features that make a movie to become best seller on Amazon or take high revenues from the box office.

 ## Research questions
 - What is the trend and evolution of movie ratings according to Amazon?